Vesna Vukelić Vendi

-Vesna Vukelić (Весна Вукелић; born 25 November 1971), known by her stage name Vendi (Венди), is a Serbian singer, television personality and former model.
-Initially a glamour model, she made her debut in the movie Dama koja ubija (1992).
-Vendi has since pursued a career in music and has collectively released five studio albums.
-She is often dubbed the "Queen of fairs" (Kraljica vašara).
+Vesna Vukelić (Весна Вукелић; born 25 November 1971), known by her stage name Vendi (Венди), is a Serbian singer, television personality and former glamour model.
+In 1992, She debuted in the movie Dama koja ubija.
+Vendi has since pursued a career in music and has released five studio albums.
+Her best known songs include "Praćnuo se šarančić" and "Uljez", and is also known for covering "Jutro je" by Nada Topčagić and "Vruća čokolada" by Dragana Mirtović.
+Vendi is often dubbed the "Queen of fairs" (Kraljica vašara).

 In addition to singing, Vendi has made appearances on reality television shows, including Farma (2009), Veliki Brat (2013), Parovi (2018-2020).
 Vukelić is also known for her outspoken, religiously charged and often controversial views and comments on other public figures.

 Career

 Vukelić began her career as a glamour model in the early 1990s and gained notoriety by appearing on the popular talk show hosted by Milovan Ilić Minimaks.
 She starred in the 1992 television movie Dama koja ubija alongside Velimir Bata Živojinović in the lead role.
 The following year, Vukelić began her music career by releasing her debut album through ZaM, which included four folk tracks on the A-side and four pop tracks on the B-side.
 To promote the album she hosted ten episodes of her own late-night talk show on RTV Politika.
 Vendi's sophomore album, Ljubavna igra, was released in 1995.

 It was followed by albums Želim s tobom sve (2001) and Praćnuo se šarančić (2004) in collaboration with Južni Vetar.
 She also starred as Queen Draga Mašin in the movie Draga Mašin u ormaru, directed by Isidora Bjelica.
 However, after the footage had been stolen the project was postponed for good.
 Same year, she was featured on the cover of Serbian Playboy magazine, in the June 2004 issue.
 The photoshoot took place at the compound of the historical Beli dvor.
 In 2007, Vendi released her last album to date, titled Ucena, featuring her signature hit "Uljez".

 In 2010, Vukelić took part on the reality series Farma, where she was noted for her interactions and relationship with Ekrem Jevrić.
 Vendi was evicted on Day 108, a night before the grand final.
 In 2011, she co-wrote and performed in a comedy play Vendi u Petkovim mukama throughout Montenegro.
 In 2011, Vukelić was also nominated for the title of Serbian gay icon, but lost to singer Marina Perazić.
 She has since been known for making homophobic remarks.
 In 2013, she appeared on the fifth celebrity edition of Serbian Big Brother, where she also got evicted a day before the final.
 In 2018, Vukelić became a presenter of the reality show Parovi.

 In July 2022, Vukelić published a novel, titled Misterija crne žene (Mystery of the Black Woman).
 In October, she promoted the book at the Belgrade Book Fair.